Hemry81/RCT3-Remix/README.md

-# RollerCoaster 3 Remix Mod
+# RollerCoaster Tycoon 3 Complete Edition Remix Mod

-Welcome to the RollerCoaster 3 Remix Mod!
+Welcome to the RollerCoaster Tycoon 3 Complete Edition Remix Mod!
 This exciting mod aims to enhance the classic RollerCoaster Tycoon 3 experience by incorporating various improvements and new features.
 Join our passionate community of modders and enthusiasts as we work together to breathe new life into this beloved simulation game.

 ## Key Features